mcpython4-coding/Documentation/mcpython/engine/physics/collision.md

                             variable player.fallen_since_y

+    function get_colliding_blocks(
-    function get_colliding_blocks(position: tuple, height: int) -> tuple
+            position: tuple, height: int
+            ) -> typing.Tuple[typing.List, typing.List]:

-        Similar to collide(), but will simply return an list of block-positions the player collides with and an list of blocks the player is in, but should not collide
+        Similar to collide(), but will simply return a list of block-positions the player collides with and a list of blocks the player is in, but should not collide
         :param position: the position to use as center
         :param height: the height of the player
         :return: a tuple of colliding full blocks and colliding no collision blocks

+        variable positions_colliding

+        variable positions_no_colliding

+        variable pad

+        variable p

+        variable np

+        variable dimension

                 variable d
                     How much overlap you have with this dimension.